divyashan/tta_research/README.md

 jupyter notebook --no-browser
 ```

 4. Add the following shortcut for SSH tunnels your ~/.bashrc file.
 You only need to do this once.
+Note: the remaining instructions are specific to CSAIL members with server access.

 ```
 tunnel() {